jlopp/physical-bitcoin-attacks/README.md

 # Known Physical Bitcoin Attacks
 A list of known attacks against Bitcoin / crypto asset owning entities that occurred in meatspace.
+NOTE: this list is not comprehensive; many attacks are not publicly reported.

+Readers may be interested in this relevant presentation: ["The Hodlguard- a primer on physical security in Bitcoin"](https://vimeo.com/365979416#t=24m50s) and [slides](https://prezi.com/view/P46hHguLiPvqA7aZ7gYR).

 | Date        | Victim  | Location | Description |
 | :---------: |:------: | :------: | :---------: |